SlashDashAndCash/op5_manage/README.md

 ### op5 endpoints

-An endpoint is all the information to connect to an op5 Api server.
+An endpoint is all the needed information to connect to an op5 Api server.
 All of them are configured by attributes in the default.rb attribute file.
 In addition sensitive credentials like username and password may stored in a Chef Vault.

 #### Creating an endpoint vault

-On your Chef build environment write your credentials to a JSON file (e.g. `~/op5_endpoints.json`).
+On your Chef build environment write your credentials in a JSON file (e.g. `~/op5_endpoints.json`).

 ```json
 {